sftpgo/docs/docs/glossary.md

 : The server-wide definition of a virtual folder (name + backend + mapped path).
 A **virtual folder** on a user or group is a reference to a folder plus the *virtual path* at which it is mounted.
 One folder can be referenced by many users.

 **Quota**
-: Disk and transfer usage limits tracked by SFTPGo in software — neither the kernel nor the storage enforces them.
-The counters are application accounting: they describe the usage rather than define it, and are approximate by construction, since a process killed mid-transfer, files changed outside SFTPGo, or a bug in the accounting leave them off.
-Recalculating from the actual content is part of the model: the quota scan REST APIs and the Event Manager quota reset actions rebuild the counters, and a scheduled recalculation is recommended.
+: Disk and transfer usage limits that SFTPGo tracks in software, updating the counters as each operation completes.
+Being application-level accounting, they describe the storage rather than define it and follow it approximately: an operation interrupted part way, a change made outside SFTPGo, or a restart during a transfer moves the storage without a matching update.
+Recalculation from the actual content is part of the model — the quota scan REST APIs and the Event Manager quota reset actions rebuild the counters — so schedule it to keep them aligned.

 **Quota (dedicated vs shared)**
 : A virtual folder's quota can be dedicated (the folder counts its own bytes/files) or shared with the user's own quota (value `-1`).
 Folders shared across users should always use a **dedicated** quota to keep counters accurate.